merenlab/merenlab.org/data/micr-obs-future/index.md

                       --target-data-table layers
                       --just-do-it
 ```
 So now we need to make sure that our metadata is following the format that this program expects.
-That means to use the sample names we used as part of this workflow, but also to subset the main metadata table we made in [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) to only keep info on the samples that passed our filtering based on coverage and detection here.
+That means using the sample names we used as part of this workflow, but also to subset the main metadata table we made in [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) to only keep info on the samples that passed our filtering based on coverage and detection here.

 Let's do it!